 The car parked, the boots on and with the weather clearer than expected, I set off up the track through the forest without the brolly, but with the tripod over my shoulder.
 A mile later, just as I was about to exit the last part of the forest. it started to rain.
 It rained with some enthusiasm and Penny and I stood under the cover of some tall pines for the next 20 minutes.
 I’d been walking in just a T-shirt for the previous half hour, but reluctantly had to fish the waterproof jacket from my rucksack, because the mist was right down and the rain wasn’t going away any time soon.
 We set out onto the open moor.

 I assumed there would be a path down to the river a mile or two further North, via Sittaford Tor, so headed in the direction of the Grey Wethers Stone Circles.
-The rain kept pounding down as I headed across the popular, muddy track West of the river.
+The rain kept pounding down as I headed across the popular, muddy track west of the river.
 Feeling rather pointlessly annoyed at the weather I rested my back against one of the stones in the circles and ate an early lunch.
-I didn’t realise until this point how fond Penny is of Chilli Doritos!
-We shared a few and an apple, then set off uphill to Sittaford Tor.
+Penny shared my Chilli Doritos and an apple, then we set off uphill to Sittaford Tor.

 Half way up the hill I realised that after an hour or so of walking I hadn’t yet reached for my camera, so took a couple of token images of the stone circles viewed from above.
 The photos look just what they were – uninspired – so they have no place here.
 I wondered if I’d be able to see Fur Tor from the top, and this was soon answered when I got there – the great mass of Cut Hill was blanking out anything beyond it.

-The path down to the river from the top of the Tor appeared fairly straightforward, just following the left side of a stone built wall.
-There was a ladder stile to contend with first, difficult when attached to a small, energetic dog, and unpleasant at the base, which was thick in more mud.
+The path down to the river from the top of the tor appeared fairly straightforward, just following the left side of a stone built wall.
 The descent to the North Teign, though, was a delight, and I made a mental note of the path of the wall going uphill on the other side of the river – I thought I might make use of that later.
 The rain had stopped and the day was improving.

 For a long time I looked back and could still see the line of trees at Fernworthy, until at last there was another long sweep to the right, and the trees were out of sight.
 The river had started to slow significantly and its route was much less obvious, less direct.
 Ahead of me lay the reason: the water had less strength here, closer to its source, and faced with some thick grasses it had taken a rather wide clockwise loop.